alexrudall/ruby-openai/README.md

 end
 ```

-- To add a web debugging proxy:
+- To add a web debugging proxy like [Charles](https://www.charlesproxy.com/documentation/welcome/):

 ```ruby
   client = OpenAI::Client.new do |f|